 To be financially eligible for the program, your household must earn no more than 200% of the national poverty guidelines.
 This means that to be eligible as a single adult, you must earn $23,540 or less annually.
 If you have four people in your household, your annual household income must be at $48,500 or less.

 What types of things do students read in class?
-The curriculum varies slightly each year based on the faculty members’ choices, but classes cover literature, philosophy, history, theater, and writing.
+The curriculum varies slightly each year based on the faculty members’ choices, but classes cover literature, philosophy, history, art history, theater, and writing.
 Students read classic texts such as The Republic by Plato; the Declaration of Independence; A Narrative of the Life of Frederick Douglass, An American Slave; and plays by Shakespeare.
 For a more complete sample reading list and more information, see our What We Study page.

 Why is Free Minds focused on the humanities?
 Studying the humanities provides students with skills of reflection and communication that can be used in college, in the workplace, in family life and beyond.